avaneev/biteopt/README.md

 towards global minimum (e.g. Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.

+Tests have shown, that in comparison to stochastic strategy like CMA-ES, BiteOpt's convergence time varies more from attempt to attempt.
+For example, on some problem CMA-ES's average convergence time may be 7000 iterations +/- 1400 while BiteOpt's may be 7000 +/- 3000.
+This is mostly a negative property if only a single optimization attempt is performed since it makes required budget unpredictable.
+But if several attempts are performed, it is a positive
+property: it means that in some optimization attempts BiteOpt converges faster and may find a better optimum with the same iteration budget per attempt.

 ## Constraint programming ##